jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Hello Stargazer!
 I'm glad you came aboard.
 If it wasn't for you, the future would exist only in science fiction.
 Now because of you, we can start Techvolution.
 While I dearly hope Left/Right politics gets better, I don't think we should wait and see—it's much safer to make the future happen now.

 There's lots of work ahead.
 We've done so many ties before, the Abolitionist, Civil Rights, Environmental, movements have all changed the world.
 While I, unfortunately, can't tell you what your journey will be like.
-I'm sure you'll soon loved to tag #debtfree, #installing solar panels, #new small-business.
+I'm sure you'll soon love to tag #debtfree, #installingsolar panels, #newsmallbusiness.

 And if you like, you can however follow my trek to make our society better.
 I'll be your guide.